jacobsdr95/Receive-only-SDR-anomaly-detection-tool/README.md

 ## How It Works

-**Ingestion** â€” Pulls raw IQ data directly from the HackRF (receive-only; see [Limitations & Warnings](#limitations--warnings)).
+**Ingestion** -- Pulls raw IQ data directly from the HackRF (receive-only; see [Limitations & Warnings](#limitations--warnings)).

-**DSP pipeline** â€” Uses numpy/scipy to compute FFT-based power spectral density, spectral entropy, kurtosis, sample entropy, a cyclostationary score, and a GSM FCCH detector â€” per channel and per sweep.
+**DSP pipeline** -- Uses numpy/scipy to compute FFT-based power spectral density, spectral entropy, kurtosis, sample entropy, a cyclostationary score, and a GSM FCCH detector -- per channel and per sweep.
 A Savitzky-Golay pre-filter smooths the PSD before scoring to suppress noise spikes.

 **Anomaly detection (three layers)**

-1. **Unsupervised, global** â€” DBSCAN + IsolationForest trained on the whole spectrum's behaviour.
+1. **Unsupervised, global** -- DBSCAN + IsolationForest trained on the whole spectrum's behaviour.
-2. **Unsupervised, per signal type** â€” Hidden Markov Model (hmmlearn) for frequency-hopping/spoofing patterns; Local Outlier Factor / One-Class SVM / IsolationForest for other categories.
+2. **Unsupervised, per signal type** -- Hidden Markov Model (hmmlearn) for frequency-hopping/spoofing patterns; Local Outlier Factor / One-Class SVM / IsolationForest for other categories.
 DTW pattern matching identifies FHSS hopping signatures.
-3. **Supervised** â€” LightGBM (â†’ XGBoost â†’ RandomForest fallback) trained on your confirmed labels, used **only to downgrade severity** â€” it never escalates an alert on its own, and it refuses to train (or disables itself) if labels look imbalanced, leaky, or like it is memorising the rule table instead of the signal.
+3. **Supervised** -- LightGBM (-> XGBoost -> RandomForest fallback) trained on your confirmed labels, used **only to downgrade severity** -- it never escalates an alert on its own, and it refuses to train (or disables itself) if labels look imbalanced, leaky, or like it is memorising the rule table instead of the signal.

-**Confidence gating** â€” Alerts must survive multiple checks (persistence across scans, a power Z-score consensus between AI layers, and the RF downgrade gate) before reaching CRITICAL.
+**Confidence gating** -- Alerts must survive multiple checks (persistence across scans, a power Z-score consensus between AI layers, and the RF downgrade gate) before reaching CRITICAL.

-**Web dashboard** â€” A local Flask server (default port 1717) shows recent events, spectrograms, and lets you confirm/reject detections to build the labeled dataset the classifier trains on.
+**Web dashboard** -- A local Flask server (default port 1717) shows recent events, spectrograms, and lets you confirm/reject detections to build the labeled dataset the classifier trains on.

-**Storage** â€” Events, spectrum history, and evidence (raw IQ + metadata) are logged to SQLite and `./rf_logs/`.
+**Storage** -- Events, spectrum history, and evidence (raw IQ + metadata) are logged to SQLite and `./rf_logs/`.

 ---